Azincourt Energy (CVE:AAZ) Trading 50% Higher – Still a Buy?

-Shares of Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report) traded up 50% during mid-day trading on Saturday .
-The stock traded as high as C$0.02 and last traded at C$0.02.
-253,181 shares changed hands during mid-day trading, a decline of 2% from the average session volume of 259,671 shares.
+Azincourt Energy Corp.
+(CVE:AAZ – Get Free Report)’s share price shot up 50% during mid-day trading on Friday .
+The company traded as high as C$0.02 and last traded at C$0.02.
+253,181 shares traded hands during mid-day trading, a decline of 2% from the average session volume of 259,671 shares.
 The stock had previously closed at C$0.01.

 Azincourt Energy Company Profile